 About the DevelopmentMarket Harborough was named by the Sunday Times as one of the ten best places to live in the Midlands in 2018.
 They called it a ‘Goldilocks town’, where everything was just right.
 It is close enough to London, but not too close.
 Large enough to have everything you need, without becoming a bland chain-store city.
 Add in great schools and excellent road and rail connections and it’s easy to see why the town is so admired.

-Saxon Meadows, coming soon to the south west of the town, will bring sought after three and four bed room family homes in Market Harborough from Redrow’s award winning Heritage Collection.
-This is sure to be a popular development, so make sure you register your interest now to be first in the queue when the plots are released.
+Saxon Meadows, to the south west of the town, brings sought after three and four bed room family homes in Market Harborough from Redrow’s award winning Heritage Collection.
+This is sure to be a popular development, so make sure you book your appointment now to be first in the queue when plots are released.
 Remember, you only need 5% deposit with Help to Buy and Redrow could help you sell too.

 AmenitiesThere is a Londis convenience store close to the development for your day to day needs, with a choice of supermarkets in the town centre, including Sainsbury’s, Tesco and Waitrose.

 For GPs, register with Market Harborough Medical Centre on Coventry Road (Sat NavLE16 9BX, call 01858 434523) or two Shires Medical Centre on Torch Way (Sat Nav LE16 9HL, call 01858 464242).
 Both are less than a mile away.
 For dentists, try Market Harborough Dental Practice on Northampton Road (Sat Nav LE16 9HF, call 01858 466663).